mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 # Power Electronics
 - What are some ways to increase/decrease voltage?
 What about for a power rail?
 - What's the difference between a buck converter vs LDO?
+- Design a power supply.

 ## Buck Converters
-Buck converter routing is in PCB Design/Layout section.
+Buck converter board routing is in PCB Design/Layout section.

 - How does a buck converter work?
 - How to measure output voltage?
 - What limits the switching frequency on the upper and lower ends?
-- Why are buck converteres more efficient?
+- Why are buck converters more efficient than LDOs?
+- How does switching requency impact performance?
 - What determines the output voltage?
 - How to calculate duty cycle?
 - What's the difference between discontinuous and continuous operation?
 - NFET vs PFET for high-side FET?
 What are pros and cons?
+- How do you validate/characterize a buck converter?
+What properties/behaviors do you look out for?
+- How is the output voltage typically sensed?
+What network is typically used?
+- How can the output current be sensed?
+- Design a circuit to properly drive a high-side NFET.

 ### Circuit Analysis
 - Why is the diode needed?
 What if it's removed?